fnunes9/fnunes9/README.md

 - Hi, I’m Fernanda Nunes;
 - Information System student;
-- Studying to became me the best Developer that this world have seen;
+- Studying to became me the best Data Scientist that this world have seen;
 - 📫 How to reach me "nunesadm9@gmail.com"

 <!---